Rayhanamerouane/zero_day/0x00-vagrant/README.md

-This is the vargant directory
+This is the vagrant directory